Krayonn/minotaur/README.md

 In your browser then go to [http://localhost:8000/](http://localhost:8000/) to view the webapp.

-Please then click on the acorn for the api page, and then use the `load data` button to load in the data to the database
+Please then click on the acorn for the api page, and then use the `load data` button to load in the data to the database.

 After you can use the api and dashboard

 ## Pages
 ### Home page
 Here you find some basic information on the project, as well as links to the other pages.